 Lazar Gulkovich: Writings on the History of Concepts (Edition)

-In 1937, Lazar Gulkovich published »Zur Grundlegung einer begriffsgeschichtlichen Methode in der Sprachwissenschaft« [On the Foundations of a Conceptual Historical Method in Linguistics], the first monograph ever to mention the history of concepts in its title.
+In 1937, Lazar Gulkovich published “Zur Grundlegung einer begriffsgeschichtlichen Methode in der Sprachwissenschaft” [On the Foundations of a Conceptual Historical Method in Linguistics], the first monograph ever to mention the history of concepts in its title.
 Gulkovich, born in 1898 in the Russian Empire near Novogrudok, was initially a student of Talmud.
 After his studies and doctorate in Königsberg, he became a lecturer for history of late Judaism at Leipzig University until 1933.
-In exile in Tartu (Estonia) he held a chair for Jewish studies, the only one of its kind in Europe.
-In 1941 Gulkovich was murdered by German troops in Tartu.
+In exile in Tartu (Estonia) he held a chair position for Jewish studies, the only one of its kind in Europe at the time.
+In 1941, Gulkovich was murdered by German troops in Tartu.

 At the centre of the edition is Gulkovich’s “On the Foundations of a Conceptual Historical Method in Linguistics”.
 In addition, shorter texts or excerpts of other printed and unprinted materials will be published in an appendix.